LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 ##### Properly-Installed Layers

 In order to find properly-installed layers, the Vulkan loader will use a similar mechanism as used for ICDs.
-Text information files, that use a JSON format, are read in order to identify the names and attributes of layers and their extensions.
-The use of text info files allows the loader to avoid loading any shared library files when the application does not query nor request any extensions.
-Layers and extensions have additional complexity, and so their info files contain more information than ICD info files.
+Text information files (aka manifest files), that use a JSON format, are read in order to identify the names and attributes of layers and their extensions.
+The use of manifest files allows the loader to avoid loading any shared library files when the application does not query nor request any extensions.
+Layers and extensions have additional complexity, and so their manifest files contain more information than ICD info files.
 For example, a layer shared library file may contain multiple layers/extensions (perhaps even an ICD).

 In order to find properly-installed layers, the Vulkan loader will scan the values in the following Windows registry keys: